 Once we finished our lunch, we resume exploring the city.

 Waiting at in a hall at Carillon City, above its food court.

 Our first destination was visiting Art Gallery of Western Australia.
 This art museum have vast array of collections, including rare artifact.
 Despite of its significance and popularity, I was truly amazed that the entrance is free.
 In other similar art museums around the world, you are expected to pay entrance fee.

 Posing in front of “De Rufer” statue, outside The Art Gallery of Western Australia.

 After exploring the art museum, we return back again to Hay street mall where we relaxed and chatting.

 Relaxing at Hay Street mall.

 I can’t exactly recall what we were discussing back then.
 I think my father was just making some little talks, as he was curious about what Doddy’s activity in here, and also some detail about his background.

 Upon completion of our city tour, Doddy also showing us on how if we want to return back to Shiraj’s house by bus.
-In order to so, we must go Barrack Street to catch the bus.
+He shown us the Barrack street with many bus stops in it.
+Each of them have their own bus numbers.
 Although not really a bus terminal, all buses that headed to Perth’s northern suburbs will make a stop at Barrack street to pick up passengers, as the place is conveniently located in the city center (while the bus station is located rather far).